-In addition to the Northeast Atlantic TACs, the EU - in some cases in cooperation with the UK - will set TACs for deep-sea stocks for 2023 and 2024.
 Scientists indicate that deep-sea fish populations in European waters are either depleted or lacking information to assess their status.
 Deep-sea fish live in rarely disturbed environments and tend to be slow-growing, late maturing and long-lived.
 The biological characteristics of most deep-sea species and the ecosystems they inhabit make them exceptionally vulnerable to over-exploitation and poorly adapted to sustained fishing pressure, whether targeted or not, since their productivity and recovery capacity are very limited.
 Deep-sea habitats themselves, including potential vulnerable marine ecosystems (VMEs), are highly vulnerable to damage from deep-sea fishing - damage that can take centuries for habitats to recover from.
 Given these characteristics, deep-sea species and ecosystems should be managed with significant precaution, instead of being treated as by-products of target fisheries for other stocks and jeopardised as collateral damage.

 However, fisheries ministers have repeatedly set TACs above the precautionary advice provided by ICES, or even removed TACs for many of these vulnerable stocks, without successful efforts to date to fill the data gaps that still prevent full MSY-based stock assessments.
-This is contrary to the CFP's sustainability requirements, including the precautionary approach, which requires more caution when data are lacking or uncertain, and the ecosystem-based approach of minimising negative impacts of fishing activities on the marine ecosystem.
+This is contrary to the CFP's sustainability requirements, including the precautionary approach, which requires more caution when

-31 Pike, C., Crook, V. & Gollock, M. 2020.
+63 Pike, C, Crook, V, Gollock, M (2020).
 Anguilla anguilla.
 The IUCN Red List of Threatened Species 2020: e.T60344A152845178. https://dx.doi.org/10.2305/IUCN.UK.2020-2.RLTS.T60344A152845178.en.
-Accessed on 07 September 2022.